meltedcubes/Tutorial/README.md

-## Bypassing Hyperion's NtCreateSection hook and loadlibary block
+## Bypassing Hyperion's NtCreateSection hook and LoadLibrary block

 ## The Problem